openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Because MicroShift cannot detect the cause of the failure, and cannot influence how greenboot handles the failure, all failures will be handled by reverting to a previous known-good state for MicroShift's data.

-### Action log

-MicroShift will keep a log of important action related to data management such as reason and action taken like: backing up, restoring, migrating, starting, checking health, etc. It will be used for support procedures.

 ### Staging new ostree commits on top of unhealthy systems